 2017 – In honor of the 100th Anniversary, the millstone, found in the Wellsboro area and part of the original library garden, is moved to the front flower garden.

 2017 – On August 13, 2017, a Centennial Celebration is held as the culmination for the 100th anniversary year.
-Speeches, cake, music, and library tours are featured throughout the day.
-Guest speakers include Glenn Miller, Deputy Secretary and Commissioners of Libraries, and Christie Buker, Pennsylvania Library Association Executive Director.
+Speeches, cake, music, and library tours, led by Director Leslie Wishard, are featured throughout the day.
+Guest speakers include Glenn Miller, Deputy Secretary and Commissioners of Libraries, and Christi Buker, Pennsylvania Library Association Executive Director.
 Attendees include the Green Free Library Board of Directors, the Tioga County Commissioners, librarians from the North Central Library District and Potter Tioga Library System, as well as many present and past patrons.

 2018 – The Board of Directors, Leslie A. Wishard, Library Director, and staff prepare for the next 100 years of providing library service for Wellsboro residents and the citizens of Tioga County.

 2019 – Library adds Sunday hours, thus making the library open seven days a week.